Echozqn/igniter/README.md

 ## Reproducibility of Experiments

+In order to reproduce our experiments, we provide two methods, the first one is to reproduce them with the data we give, which can be seen in `igniter/i-Gniter/Experiments`.
+The second method is specified in each experiment.

 ### Experiment 1: Verification of Inference Latency Prediction Accuracy under Different GPU Resources

+This experimental surfacing requires a real startup of the GPU machine to get the experimental data.
 First, we need to measure the inference latency of two models, VGG-19 and SSD, under four different resource allocation scenarios.
 The batch size of both models is set to 3.
 The four resource allocation scenarios are 20%, 40%, 60% and 80% of the resources for VGG-19, and the remaining resources for SSD.

 The specific experimental steps are as follows: